Teen held in Texas attack described as quiet, unassuming

 An unknown number of possible explosive devices were found at the school and at a separate site nearby.

-A woman who answered the phone at a number associated with the Pagourtzis family declined to speak with The Associated Press.
+A woman who answered the telephone at a number associated with the Pagourtzis family declined to speak with The Associated Press.

 "Please don't call us.
 Give us our time right now, thank you," she said.